 Polyurethane resin floors often require retention chases to be cut into the floor and at all termination points to try and offset the shrinkage stresses that occur when the floor cures.
 This complicates the installation and can result in performance problems.

-Degafloor offer a range of MMA flooring solutions to meet varying slip resistance requirements.
+Degafloor offers a range of MMA flooring solutions to meet varying slip resistance requirements.
 This is especially true of industrial environments, where outstanding performance is required.

-The Degafloor Full Broadcast and Quartz Trowelled with Aggregate systems utilise quartz aggregate which stays suspended at the top surface of the system, creating a consistent and textured finish that delivers marketing leading performance.
+The Degafloor Full Broadcast and Quartz Trowelled with Aggregate systems utilise quartz aggregate which stays suspended at the top surface of the system, creating a consistent and textured finish that delivers market-leading performance.

 Degafloor resins are totally UV resistant and do not become brittle with age.
 Many polyurethane resins are not UV resistant creating long-term performance issues, including discolouration.
 Additionally, some epoxy formulations have been proven to become brittle over time resulting in poor long-term performance.

 |Epoxy||Up to 60°C|

 |Degafloor||Up to 80°C|

 |Polyurethane||Up to 120°C|

 Degafloor products offer excellent temperature resistance at a thickness of just 4mm.
 However, polyurethane resins can withstand temperatures of up to 120°C when installed at a thickness of 9mm.